baan-software/flutter-animated-transitions/README.md

 # Animated Transitions

-A Flutter package providing a collection of beautiful and smooth transitions for page navigation.
-Easily implement complex animations with minimal code.
+A Flutter package providing a collection of beautiful and smooth transitions for page navigation

 ## Features

-- A curated set of high-quality page transitions.
+- A set of high-quality page transitions.
 - Simple, controller-based animation management.
 - Customizable transition duration and behavior.
 - Works with the standard Flutter Navigator.